jcordeiro/Sort-Dropbox-Camera-Upload/README.md

 No .jpg files to sort for 2010
 No .png files to sort for 2010
 No .mov files to sort for 2010
+No .mp4 files to sort for 2010

 Sorting through 2011 photos and videos
       177 .jpg files sorted for 2011
        23 .png files sorted for 2011
        11 .mov files sorted for 2011
+	   2 .mp4 files sorted for 2011

 Sorting through 2012 photos and videos
        13 .jpg files sorted for 2012
         2 .png files sorted for 2012
         2 .mov files sorted for 2012
+		3 .mp4 files sorted for 2012

 Sorting through 2013 photos and videos
       201 .jpg files sorted for 2013
        22 .png files sorted for 2013
         6 .mov files sorted for 2013
+		4 .mp4 files sorted for 2013

 Sorting completed